jgunter7/nuclear-motors/README.md

   3. git commit -m "My commit message"
 7. Congratulations you are now even more integrated with the programming subculture!

 P.S.
-In order to get the project template to work download and install Microsoft Server 2012 Developer Edition.
+In order to get the project template to work download and install Microsoft Server 2012 Developer Edition.<br>
 P.P.S Also in order to get the project to connect to MS Server, you will need your instance name of your local SQL Server. ex.
 JG-PC\JSQL

-You will also need to add a user for the website to log into the db with:
+You will also need to add a user for the website to log into the db with: <br>
-In SQL Server Management Studio:
+In SQL Server Management Studio: <br>
-1. Expand current server
+ 1. Expand current server<br>
-2. Expand "Security"
+ 2. Expand "Security"<br>
-3. Right click "Logins", select "New Login..."
+ 3. Right click "Logins", select "New Login..." <br>
-4. Choose "SQL Server Authentication" - enter a username and password
+ 4. Choose "SQL Server Authentication" - enter a username and password<br>
-5. Click "OK" to create the user
+ 5. Click "OK" to create the user<br>